 What are the Best Morel Mushroom Recipes?

 I suppose it depends where you’re from, but I’m from the south, so slicing the morels in half (and giving the insides a check for hidden dirt and critters), mixing together a batter, and frying them up is one of my favorite ways to eat them – you can never go wrong with fried mushrooms.
 They’re also delicious sliced and then sauteed in oil and butter (add butter at the end to keep it from burning).
 I’ve heard of people eating them between bread slices – I suppose a morel mushroom sandwich?
-Below, I’ll post a white steak sauce recipe that is simply divine, and know that if you have too many mushrooms on hand (oh, what a problem), you can always dry them for later use.
-I’ve used the dried, ground-up mushrooms for ranch dressing, but a recent tip from a friend said that mushroom dust is amazing on steaks, too – being a steak fan, I’ll definitely be trying this one soon.
+Here’s a morel white steak sauce recipe that is simply divine, and know that if you have too many mushrooms on hand (oh, what a problem), you can always dry them for later use.
+A recent tip from a friend said that mushroom dust is amazing on steaks, too – being a steak fan, I’ll definitely be trying this one soon.

 Morels have a very delicate, earthy taste, and tend to take on the flavors that you cook them in.
 Experiment away with your recipes, but usually keeping things simple is the best way to enjoy morels: a little butter and oil, perhaps a dash of salt and pepper, and maybe some minced shallots (just a bit).

 You shouldn’t eat any wild mushrooms raw.
 Even the safe to eat mushrooms have toxins in them.
 Those toxins get neutralized when the mushrooms are cooked.
 The truth is, the list of raw, edible mushrooms is quite short.
 To learn more about the dangers of eating raw mushrooms, this is a great write-up.

 –* 2019 Colorado Morel Mushroom Update *–